American Atheists: Leadership

+American Atheists helped organize a 2006 campaign against the "no atheists in foxholes" claim.
+Master Sgt.
+Kathleen Johnson, founder of the Military Association of Atheists and Freethinkers, maintained that many "people manage to serve without having to call on a higher power."
+The U.S. Department of Veterans Affairs eventually approved the logo of the American Atheists to be an "emblem of belief" for placement on government headstones and markers.

 In May 2007, ABC News featured a report on treatment of the Smalkowski family, declared atheists, by school officials in their small town of Hardesty, Oklahoma.
 The report said that American Atheists had filed a lawsuit on behalf of the Smalkowski family.
 The lawsuit alleges the Hardesty Public School District violated Nicole Smalkowski's constitutional rights with bullying behavior, trumped-up charges, and suspension from the school basketball team.
 Also that May, Joe Zamecki of American Atheists organized a local demonstration at the state capitol building in Austin, Texas, against the National Day of Prayer.

 The organization announced via its blog on May 2, 2008, that Johnson was leaving the presidency of American Atheists for unspecified reasons.
 It was later revealed that her removal was not voluntary.

-Zindler (2008)

-Frank Zindler became acting president between May 2008 and September 2008.